 (3) If it is determined that your car was totaled and it was another driver’s fault, do you think your insurance will pay off what you owed on your car loan or lease?

 Many people have never heard of gap insurance.
 Talk to an attorney and you’ll find that any provider will pay your car’s Blue Book value.
 Be sure you are covered for the difference between your car’s value and the amount still owed on your loan, by purchasing gap insurance.

 You want the right coverage for your family, in any auto accident.
-Call (801) 738-9999, or visit Symkoviak Law online for more information today.
+Call (801) 738-9999, or visit Symco Injury Law online for more information today.